 Ryan Jacob is the Chairman and Chief Investment Officer of Jacob Asset Management, which he founded in 1999.
 He is responsible for overseeing the day-to-day operations of the firm, guiding his team in developing financial models, conducting market research and selecting stocks.
 He has served as the chief portfolio manager for the Jacob Internet Fund and Jacob Small Cap Growth Fund since both Funds' inceptions in 1999 and 2010.
-He also serves as the portfolio manager for the Jacob Micro Cap Growth Fund.

 For two decades Mr. Jacob has been at the forefront of technology investing, spanning a period that included one of the most promising markets for the US and then delivering the market crashes of 2002 and 2008.
 In 1999, at age 29, Mr. Jacob was among the youngest individuals to found a mutual fund, the Jacob Internet Fund, persevering through the tech bubble burst to overcome many challenges.